CIP-FS25-106/CIP_FS25_106/drivers/README.md

 # Driver Files

-This directory contains.exe driver files needed for web scraping components using Selenium.
+This directory contains the chromedriver.exe driver files for Win64, needed for web scraping components using Selenium.

 ## Chromedriver